 - Hypersecretion.
 An excess of hormone levels in the body may be due to a secretory pituitary tumor.

 - Hyposecretion.
 Insufficient levels of any hormone in the body may be a result of a large pituitary tumor which puts direct pressure on the gland, which interferes with the gland’s ability to produce the standard level of hormones.
 This can also result from surgery or radiation of a tumor.

 - Tumor size effects.
 As the tumor expands, it presses against one or more of the glands in the region including the pituitary.
-The common effects are headaches and vision problems.
+The typical results are headaches and vision problems.

 As the tumor enlarges and continues to pressure the pituitary, this can result in the previously mentioned symptoms.

 In addition to tumors, other causes of injury to the pituitary gland are particular types of medications and traumatic injury to the brain which can result in bleeding inside the brain close to the pituitary.

 Also, the pituitary can suffer damage from infections: tuberculosis, sarcoidosis (an inflammatory affliction that affects many organs in the body, usually the lungs) congenital and genetic origins and ischemia (restriction of blood supply to tissues, resulting in a shortage of oxygen or glucose necessary to keep the cells of the tissues alive).

 Finally, there is a third condition causing pituitary problems: hypopituitarism.
 This is a rare condition that affects less than 200,000 people in the United States annually, with an incidence of 4.2 cases per 100,000 folks per year.

 There is a particular subset of the population that is overrepresented in that statistic: anyone who has experienced a brain injury.

-The definition of Hypopituitarism is a condition in which the pituitary gland fails to produce one or more vital hormones or doesn’t produce them in sufficient amounts.
+The definition of Hypopituitarism is a condition in which the pituitary gland fails to produce one or more vital hormones or doesn’t create them in sufficient amounts.
 The symptoms of this disease are similar to the symptoms resulting from hormone deficiency listed above.